This article is part of a series on Edomae sushi that can be found here.

 The next step was soaking the rice in order to reduce cooking time.
 The rice was soaked in the water that was going to be used to cook the rice.
 This also depending on the time of the year.
 Immediately after rice harvest, freshly delivered and milled rice did not need to be soaked before cooking.
 However, 5-8 months later, the rice needs to be soaked for 3 minutes.
 More than 8 months after harvest, the rice should be soaked for 10 minutes before cooking.
 The soaking works mainly to reduce the actually cooking time needed whilst encouraging even cooking of the rice.
 We soaked the rice directly in the Donabe Cooker.

 In the restaurant, we used a special Donabe claypot rice cooker from Kumoi Kiln (雲井窯) by Nakagawa Ippento (中川一辺陶先生).
 The instructions to cook rice in these pots slightly differ compared to other donabe rice cookers.
 After lightly washing with only water, the claypot is ready to be used.
 Cook the rice on high heat until the water is boiling (around 10 minutes).
 The water is boiling when steam can be seen escaping from the lid of the pot.
-Once boiling, turn down the heat to low and cook for 10 minutes, before allowing the rice to rest of 10 more minutes with the lid on.
+It is natural for water to start bubbling from the sides of the lid of the pot.
+Once boiling, turn down the heat to low and cook for 10 minutes, before allowing the rice to rest for 10 more minutes with the lid on.
 The residual heat of the pot will be enough to finish cooking the rice.
 Due to the thickness of the clay as well as the full glaze, high heat can be applied to the pot immediately without it cracking.
 After turning off the heat, we actually carry the pot out to the counter to continue cooking in front of the guest before mixing with sushi rice.

 If using a normal Donabe rice cooker, or the famous Kamado-san Iga Donabe rice cooker, cooked the rice over a stove top for 13-15 minutes before turning off the heat.
 Puffs of steam would appear above the Donabe pot a few minutes before the rice was done.
 Turn off the heat and allow to continue cooking for 20 minutes.